Driving on Steep and Icy Hills: How To and Tips (w/ Pictures)Updated Dec. 14, 2020

 Be watchful.
 Observe traffic behind you through the mirrors.
 If you see a large vehicle approaching you from behind at high speed, try to give way if it is safe to do so.

-Driving in the winter requires the driver to learn a number of new skills and be extra attentive and careful at all times.
+Driving in the winter requires the driver to learn a number of new skills and be extra attentive and careful at all times, as snow and ice pose additional danger.
 Some icy hills may be impossible to climb, since the tires will not provide sufficient friction.
 If there is a way to bypass an icy hill, use it, even if it means traveling a few extra miles.

 Ice on the road is remarkably dangerous for vehicles traveling downhill.
 Both gravity and inertia are working together against the driver.
 Be extremely cautious and travel as slowly as possible when descending an icy hill.
-Check out these tips for winter driving before you get out there!
+Use snow chains if they are legal in your state, as they will greatly increase traction and allow you to handle steeper descents and ascents.